linux-nvme/nvme-cli/doc/rst/types.rst

   this is less than the number of supported power states.

 ``rrl``
-  Relative Reade Latency indicates the read latency rank associated with this power state relative to others.
+  Relative Read Latency indicates the read latency rank associated with this power state relative to others.
 The value in this field is less than the number of supported power states.